 I am quite new to quilting and I just LOVE the end results of my efforts (aka quilts) but I don’t like to cut lots of identical pieces over and over and over again.
 So I come up with some ideas that help me to avoid it.

-This is one of such ideas.
+This is one such idea.
 I am often using my Brother Luminaire embroidery machine for creating quilt blocks.

 The design is created for final squares of 3 inches in size (3.5 inches before sewing).

 I can use this design as many times as I need and the resulting squares are completely identical and don’t need trimming to size.
 They all exactly are 3.5 x 3.5 inches, period!

 ✅ Related tutorial: Machine Embroidery Needles 101: how to choose the right needle for your embroidery project

 This design is free for subscribers to my newsletter and is stored in my Resource Library.
 If you are a subscriber you can get the PES files from the Library.
 Or subscribe to the form below to get the password to access the Library.

 Step 2 – hoop a piece of TEAR-AWAY stabilizer